+

 Thereby, Ulysses, a 100-year-old novel started to reveal itself in a new, compelling way, offering a rich and provocative modern day relevance.
 Subsequently, a broad range of organisations were sought to reflect and best realise this new UEO schema.
 Out of a number of meetings led by the Lead Partner BNWP, recommendations, new contacts, etc. for new cities and partners were brought together.

-The contemporary European urgencies to be explored during UEO are:
+The contemporary European urgencies explored during UEO were:

 ACT I 2022